 Jake is one of our newest recruits to Kairos, completing his Bachelor of Education (Secondary) in 2022 specialising in Science and English.
 Jake values the Kairos ethos and aligns them with his own teaching practices.
 He is eager to begin his teaching career here at Kairos and ready to show his passion for teaching.

-Quinn has since worked in several Community Service roles over a period of 8 years, shaping a belief that young people need to feel attached to their society to see value in contributing to it, and an approach that empowers young people to take ownership for the direction of their own lives.
-Since joining the team in January 2021, Quinn is inspired by Kairos’ holistic approach and the opportunity to incorporate wellbeing as a part of each educational journey.
+Quinn has since worked in a variety of Community Service roles over a period of eight years, shaping a belief that young people require acceptance from, and attachment to their society to see value in contributing to it.
+He believes in a relational approach to Youth Work that empowers young people to take ownership for the direction of their own lives.
+Since joining the team in 2021, Quinn is inspired by Kairos’ holistic approach and the opportunity to incorporate wellbeing and personal growth as an integral part of the educational journey.

 Kristy has worked in various Primary and Secondary education settings from Mainstream and Special Education Units for 9 years and is now loving working in a SAS school with a tribal philosophy here at Kairos.